Chaptercohort-trio/Ambulance-Perambulation-/README.md

 and i have to find a way of combining lat/long into a single variable , since predicting separately* seems wrong because lat/long are sort of dependent on each other , and i cant preditc tupples or geometries

+I've tried to merge accidents with routes along which they happened to no avail It's like accidents hazikufanykia kwa hizo roads, because when i check to see if any of the points is on any of the roads it returns null

-#### If you are able to come up with something email it to me as I try find a work around for this
+#### If you are able to come up with something you can share here or email it to me as I try find a possible solution